snotskie/ttrpg/site/src/playing.md

 ### Wounds

 You do not have "hit points" in this game.
+Nor do you have any "defensive" Stats.
+When you're hit, you're hit.

-Instead, wounds shape the narrative arcs of the game; the worse the wound, the greater and longer lasting the impact.
+In this game, wounds shape narrative arcs.
+The worse the wound, the longer lasting the impact and the greater lengths you may have to go to treat them.

 !!! details "DM Note: Describing Wounds"
     When describing the results of wounds dealt to or by the player characters, don't only rely on status conditions or descriptions of injuries.